telefonicaid/iot-activation/docs/Activation_Programme_Perks.md

 ![pic](pictures/Perks/Perks_Offers_form.png)

-4. Once you submit it, you account will have to be validated.
+4. Once you submit it, your account will have to be validated.

 5. When your account is validated, you will receive an email.